javierarce/glitchub/README.md

 git pull origin master --force
 ```

+This file will be in charge of pulling the changes from your Github repo.

 8. Open the glitch console for your project and generate a new SSH key with:

 `ssh-keygen`

+Just press `<Enter>` to accept all the questions.

-9. Copy the content of the `.ssh/id_rsa.pub` file with
+9. Read the content of the `.ssh/id_rsa.pub` file:

 `cat .ssh/id_rsa.pub`

+Then copy the string to your clipboard.

-10. Create a new Github repo with a `README.me` file (it's important that the project is not empty)
+10. Create a new Github repo with a `README.me` file (or any other file, it's important that the project is not empty)
 11. Go to the 'deploy keys' section of the settings page of your project.
 12. Click on 'Add deploy key' and add the SSH key you generated before in the key field and 'glitch.com' in the title field.
 13. Check the 'Allow write access' box too.